Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 6. Click Save Changes

-Alternative: Manual Installation Without a Plugin
+Alternative: Manual Install Without a Plugin

 add_action('wp_head', function() {